bixb922/umidiparser/README.md

 Hermann Paul von Borries

 ## LICENSE
-MIT, Copyright (c) Hermann Paul von Borries
+MIT, Copyright (c) 2022 Hermann Paul von Borries

 ## INSTALLATION
 Copy umidiparser.py to your device.

 ## DESCRIPTION
-This module allows to parse midi files.
-This module does not contain a sound synthesizer, only the capabilities to read and interpret a midi file.
+This module reads MIDI files and get all the MIDI events contained in the file.

 Example:

     import umidiparser